circularfashion/cf-api/README.md

 ```
 ### Response
 If successful, `200` code and the corresponding data for the given id is returned.
-If not, returns a `404` error code.
+Otherwise, a `404` error code is returned.

 ## Delete
 Specific endpoint, `DELETE` method.